 The Nebraska Association of Trial Attorneys is dedicated to the improvement of the trial practice, and preservation of the jury system.
 The Association provides quality continuing legal education and is active in the legislative process insofar as it impacts upon justice in Nebraska.
 The membership of the Association is open to all lawyers,and law students.
 The resources of the Association are committed to providing advocacy-related services to members and sponsoring, supporting or opposing legislation as needed to protect rights of citizens to recover for wrongs inflicted upon them and maintaining the integrity of the legal system.

 NATA's quarterly publication, The Prairie Barrister is an electronic only publication.
-Volume 25, Number 1, Spring 2019 is available for Download.
+Volume 26, Number 2, Summer 2020 is now available for Download.

 By Linda A. Lipsen, CEO, American Association for Justice

 I’m pleased to report some positive legislative news on very important issues for you and your clients.

 The U.S House of Representatives has passed the House Surface Transportation bill which would increase commercial trucking insurance minimums from $750,000 (the amount since the late 1980s) to $2 million; the new amount will also be tied to inflation.
 AAJ will continue to fight for justice for truck crash victims and their families.

 In addition, the bill would eliminate Amtrak’s despicable use of forced arbitration against injured or killed passengers, restoring rights to millions of passengers who rely on their services every day.

 We know how critical these issues are for you and your clients, and we will keep you posted as this moves to the Senate.